 As ambitious and admirable as the state plans are, they are not without gaps.
 Employers doing business across states and workers living and working in different states — or those who simply move out of state — face administrative complexity.
 Alternatively, a federal solution with nationally applicable rules could solve for mobility and portability issues, while achieving the scope and scale to efficiently serve all American workers.
 This federal approach should consider how to coordinate with established state-based plans in serving participants’ retirement savings and spending objectives.

-In December 2017, U.S. Rep. Richard Neal, now chairman of the House Ways and Means Committee, introduced the Automatic Retirement Plan Act which would require all employers (with limited exceptions) to auto-enroll and auto-escalate workers into a DC plan.
-The bill also provides tax credits to small employers to cover administrative plan costs and any employer contributions made to the plan, as well as furthering the accessibility of PEPs.
-That legislation will be reintroduced this year and will expand to allow employers to offer a 401(k), SIMPLE plan or IRA.
-This type of comprehensive federal solution, if enacted, could serve as the retirement savings standard, broadening access to all workers and replacing the need for further state action.
+In 2021, U.S. Rep. Richard Neal, chairman of the House Ways and Means Committee, included provisions in the Ways and Means Committee passed version of the social infrastructure legislation, Build Back Better, that would have required all employers (with limited exceptions) to auto-enroll and auto-escalate workers into a 401(k) or SIMPLE plan or into an IRA.
+The bill also provided tax credits to small employers to cover administrative plan costs and any employer contributions made to the plan.
+Unfortunately, those provisions were ultimately dropped from the House-passed version of the legislation.
+This type of comprehensive federal solution, if enacted in the future, could serve as the retirement savings standard, broadening access to all workers and replacing the need for further state action.

 Workers in the United States are increasingly responsible for and challenged by funding and managing the retirement phase of their lives.
 These challenges are heightened for those without access to employer-based, tax-preferred savings programs.
 While progress has been made at the federal level through the creation of PEPs, more can be done to ensure that all working Americans have access to employer-sponsored retirement plans.
 Until further federal legislation is enacted, states are moving rapidly to close the access and coverage gap.
 It is yet to be seen whether these state initiatives energize federal lawmakers to concentrate resources around a national retirement savings solution, one that is broadly accessible and offers consistent coverage.